CallMeGreg/copilot-zero-to-hero/README.md

 <Summary>Click to expand</Summary>
 <br>

-To get started, make sure you have the latest version of Visual Studio Code (VS Code) installed on your laptop.
+Now that GitHub Copilot is available in GitHub.com, you don't _need_ to use an Integrated Developer Environment (IDE) like Visual Studio Code (VS Code) to use Copilot.
+However, VS Code offers some customization and functionality that you can't get in GitHub.com today.

 If you don't have VS Code, you can [download it here](https://code.visualstudio.com/download).